 How Can We Frame & Prime Our Clients?

 1) Allow your clients to choose their main lift of the day.
-Squats or deadlifts, perhaps?
+Squats or deadlifts?

-2) Allow them to choose their mode of exercise: barbells only?
+3) Allow them to choose their mode of exercise: Barbells only?
 Kettlebells?
-Naked frisbee?
+Maybe they dig Landmine exercises?

-3) I often like to give my clients a window at the end of their training session to do whatever they hell they want.
+4) I often like to give my clients a window at the end of their training session to do whatever they heck they want.
 If they want to thrash their biceps, go for it.
-Push the Prowler around (you psycho!), have at it.
+Add in some additional glute work?
+Go!
+Push the Prowler around (you psycho), have at it.
 Turkish get-ups dressed as He-Man?
 Whatever floats your boat, dude.